jrambasana/AJP2022-code/README.md

-# AJP-2022-23 workspace
+# AJP-2022-23 Code
- Refer to this daily for regular updates on the programs, slides and other learning material for the Advanced Java Programming subject.
+Refer to this repository regularly for regular updates on the programs of the Advanced Java Programming subject.